STRASBOURG IN ONE DAY ITINERARY

 The Notre Dame of Strasbourg is a tourist magnet.
 Luckily, it is located in the center.
 Its size makes it unmissable, and it is easy to reach and easy to admire.

-You can visit the cathedral and admire the beautiful interior.
+Visit the cathedral and admire the beautiful interior.
 You can also – you might know I have a thing for views – climb the spiral staircase (332 steps) for the panoramic view from the top of the platform, overlooking the rooftops of Strasbourg.
 On clear days, you can even see the Black Forest in Germany.

 Unfortunately, I did not get to do this because the tower was closed when I visited.
 As someone who is always on the hunt for great views, this was quite disappointing to discover at the tourism office.